shams-nahid/My-Daily-AWS-Study/docs/Notes/security/05 KMS.md

 ## KMS

+- With customer managed keys (CMK), kms
+  - Store the CMK
+  - Receives data from clients, encrypt the data and send it back
 - When key is managed by in house security team
   - For Encryption
     - Generate data key using Customer managed CMK